-While all Associate Degree programs qualify, some diploma and certificate programs only qualify for a pro-rated amount of financial aid (Alternative Transportation, Light-Duty Diesel diplomas, Esthetics, Esthetics Instructor, Cosmetology Instructor), while some certificate programs do not qualify at all.
+While all Associate Degree programs qualify, some diploma and certificate programs only qualify for a pro-rated amount of financial aid (Alternative Transportation & Light-Duty Diesel diplomas and Esthetics Technology and Cosmetology Instructor certificates), while some certificate programs do not qualify at all.
 For a current list, check with the Financial Aid Office.
 Aid does not cover audited classes, continuing education classes (except BLET and CNA for VA purposes only), repeat courses with a grade of ‘C’ or better, credit-by-exam courses, or courses not required in the PRIMARY program of study.

 Any changes in your academic status might result in a loss or change in aid awarded.
-A drop report is run prior to every posting to look for the following – 1) last dates of attendance prior to the census date, and 2) ceased attendance in all courses.
+A drop report is run prior to every posting to look for the following – 1) no shows, and 2) ceased attendance in all courses.
 The first item may adjust financial aid that has already posted, thereby leaving the student with a balance due to the College.
 The second requires a federal Return to Title IV (R2T4) calculation (and state withdrawal calculation for state aid) to determine if the student ‘earned’ all of their aid or if the institution must return money.
 The ‘magic’ date is 60% of the semester.
 However, we also check at the end of every semester for ‘unofficial withdrawals’ (i.e. 0.00 GPAs) for Last Date of Attendance.

 No, you don’t!
 Student loans are completely optional!
 One of the benefits of attending a community college is that the tuition is low enough that most students eligible for grants can have the majority of their educational expenses covered by their grant.
 If tuition is not covered by a grant, the college offers a convenient tuition payment plan.
 The resources found in “Manage Your Money” can assist you in planning your personal finances so you can avoid having to take out a student loan.

-BRCC provides you with your federal loan eligibility as part of your financial aid package.
+Blue Ridge Community College provides you with your federal loan eligibility as part of your financial aid package.
 Student loans appearing on your award letter are an “offer” of student loans.
 You have the option of accepting the full amount, accepting a lesser amount, or declining the student loan offer.
 If you want to borrow money to attend school, you should complete a Direct Loan Active Confirmation Form and turn it in to the Financial Aid Office.
-A Master Promissory Note and Entrance Counseling must also be completed.
+An Annual Student Loan Acknowledgement Master Promissory Note and Entrance Counseling must also be completed.
 You must be enrolled at least half-time (6 credit hours) to qualify.
 Loan funds are disbursed in two payments (usually half in the fall and half in the spring) as part of the regular financial aid refund process.
 Student loans may be used to pay for educational expenses (tuition, fees, textbooks, school supplies, etc.) and living expenses (rent, gas, food, utilities, etc.).

 Students must be making Satisfactory Academic Progress (SAP), which requires a 2.00 cumulative GPA and a 67% cumulative pass rate (hours earned divided by hours attempted).
 Students who have been granted an appeal of their financial aid suspension, may be placed on an Academic Plan – the requirements of which must be met each semester thereafter until they reach good standing.

-Students must also be able complete their program of study within 150% of the credit hours required for the program, and all hours attempted will be counted even if the student changes programs or graduates from one program and starts a new one.
+Students must also be able complete their program of study within 150% of the credit hours required for the program, and all hours attempted, with the exception of developmental classes, will be counted even if the student changes programs or graduates from one program and starts a new one.

-We must cease financial aid eligibility at the time of determination they cannot complete the program within the time frame.
+Financial aid eligibility ceases at the time of determination they cannot complete the program within the time frame.
 They still have the right to appeal and possibly be placed on an Academic Plan.